 With being fit and healthy becoming an even greater priority, what is essential to achieving optimum wellness?
 Let’s break down the six key elements of becoming your healthiest self.

-- 150 minutes of exercise per week.
-This can be broken down however your lifestyle allows.
+This may seem like a big number, per the American Heart Association’s requirements, but it can be broken down however your lifestyle allows.
 For many, this would translate into 30 minute sessions 5 days per week.
 Finding a good balance for you is key and always remember any exercise is better than none!

 Goals are beneficial in keeping you motivated and on track.
 Whether it’s to lose weight, run your first 5k, build muscle/strength, or achieve better overall health, having a specific goal will give you something to aim for.
 You’ll feel pretty proud through the process as you see/feel changes along the way, too.